- Data Analytics

 MBA, 2004 – 2010, University of Chicago Booth School of Business

 Lic. oec., Economics, 1999 – 2004, University of St. Gallen (Switzerland)

 E Honka, P Chintagunta.
+2017.
 Simultaneous or Sequential?
 Search Strategies in the US Auto Insurance Industry.
-Forthcoming at Marketing Science.
+Marketing Science 36(1), 21-42.